singhkpratham/geocompr/05-geometry-operations.md

 Scaling enlarges or shrinks objects by a factor.
 It can be applied either globally or locally. <!-- my terms - jn-->
 Global scaling increases or decreases all coordinates values in relation to the origin coordinates, while keeping all geometries topological relations intact.
-It can by done by subtraction or multiplication of a`sfg` or `sfc` object.
+It can be done by subtraction or multiplication of a`sfg` or `sfc` object.

-Local scaling treats geometries independently and requires points around which geometries are going to be scaled, e.g. centroids.
+Local scaling treats geometries independently and requires points around which geometries are going to be scaled, e.g., centroids.
-In the example below, each geometry is shrunk by a factor of two around the centroids (central panel on the Fig. \@ref(fig:affine-trans)).
+In the example below, each geometry is shrunk by a factor of two around the centroids (middle panel in Figure \@ref(fig:affine-trans)).
 To achieve that, each object is firstly shifted in a way that its center has coordinates of `0, 0` (`(nz_sfc - nz_centroid_sfc)`).
 Next, the sizes of the geometries are reduced by half (`* 0.5`).
 Finally, each object's centroid is moved back to the input data coordinates (`+ nz_centroid_sfc`).